asgardeo/asgardeo-auth-react-sdk/API.md

 ---
 ## Securing routes with Asgardeo

 There are 3 approaches you can use to secure routes in your React application with Asgardeo.
-To learn more about the implementation, you can refer to [this article.](https://stackoverflow.com/collectives/wso2/articles/74041550/authenticate-react-applications-with-asgardeo-part-2-securing-routes)

 ### 1. SecureApp